 So far we have tested one 'Acceptable' lens and one 'Poor' one.
 For my third test I will try one very good performing lens, to challenge the results.
 This should be interesting because there will be little room for improvement.
 If we see the AR coating get any worse then the tests will look to be less conclusive...

 Three For Three

-Ok, wow!...
-I'm quite excited by the consistent-ness on display here.
+Ok, the consistency of the results is pretty impressive here.
 You can just see the green line showing above the red and the blue one below.
 With almost no improvement to be made there is still some movement and in the same directions as the other two results.
-I will continue to test more lenses, but so far this is looking quite promising.